 Westlake Village Plastic Surgeon On How to Choose the Right Breast Implants

 Westlake Village, CA – Breast augmentation is one of the most popular plastic surgery procedures in America, and there are many decisions to be made when considering breast implant options.
-Dr. Michael Schwartz, a plastic surgeon in Thousand Oaks and the Westlake Village area, makes breast surgery a central focus of his practice.
+Dr. Michael R. Schwartz, a plastic surgeon in Thousand Oaks and the Westlake Village area, makes breast surgery a central focus of his practice.
 A national educator for both Sientra and Mentor® Corporation, two major breast implant manufacturers in the U.S., Dr. Schwartz says the most ideal size, type, and shape of breast implant for the individual patient is dependent on her physical anatomy, ultimate breast augmentation goals, and the best way to achieve results that look beautiful, but also natural.
 “Each patient is unique, and the key to choosing the correct implant is to have a thorough consultation with a board-certified plastic surgeon, preferably someone who is an expert in breast surgery who can give you all the options you need.”

 Dr. Schwartz says there are six things to keep in mind when choosing between breast implants: the company who manufactures the specific implant; the surface of the implant (smooth or textured); the shape of the implant and how it can best fit one’s physical anatomy; the projection of the implant; implant volume, which will determine the size; and the implant’s base diameter, which Dr. Schwartz says may be the most important measurement in order to ensure it will fit properly on the patient’s frame.